 As an experienced editor and arts journalist – with a particular focus on live art and performance – Belinda also works on regional, national and digital titles, and has a broad network of contacts in the culture sector.
 She has also worked with theatre groups, heritage organisations and visual arts collectives as a producer and marketing consultant, collaborating on strategic touring and digital engagement projects as well as evaluation reports for external funding bodies.

 Laurence graduated from the University of Exeter in 2007, and holds a Master’s degree from the Royal Welsh College of Music & Drama in Cardiff.
 Now living on the edge of the Blackdown Hills, he works as a freelance conductor and singer.
-He is also Marketing Manager at Exeter Cathedral, responsible for digital communications, marketing strategy, and developing the visitor experience as part of the Interreg-FCE funded VISTA-AR project.
+He is also a marketing and communications specialist working with Exeter’s visual impairment charity WESC Foundation.

 Emily has a long-standing interest in arts, culture, heritage and music, and is an advocate of the impact that creative projects of any form can have on individual and community wellbeing, cohesion and development.
 She is thrilled to be part of a team that will play an important role in ensuring that the cultural offering within the city and the surrounding area is exciting, relevant, diverse and accessible, and that artists, cultural organisations and communities have access to the support to bring new ideas and projects to life.
 Emily is the Student Startup Manager at the University of Exeter, programming and delivering workshops, events and providing one-to-one support to nurture and encourage enterprise and entrepreneurship.